-- New LIHTC units financed by Minnesota Housing between 2005 and 2015 are spread throughout the metropolitan region. - Only 12 percent of the new units are in Racially and Ethnically Concentrated Areas of Poverty (R/ECAPs).
-In the map, the R/ECAPs have a salmon color, and the developments in these areas are represented with a yellow dot. - The vast majority of units (88 percent) are in higher-income neighborhoods.
+- New LIHTC units financed by Minnesota Housing between 2005 and 2017 are spread throughout the metropolitan region. - Only 10 percent of the new units are in Racially and Ethnically Concentrated Areas of Poverty (R/ECAPs).
+In the map, the R/ECAPs have a salmon color, and the developments in these areas are represented with a yellow dot. - The vast majority of units (90 percent) are in higher-income neighborhoods.

 5 The analysis in Figure 2 and Table 3 only apply to competitive 9% tax credits that are allocated in the metropolitan area under Minnesota Housing's Qualified Allocation Plan (QAP).
-The analysis excludes 9% credits allocated by suballocators and 4% credits.
+The analysis excludes 9% credits allocated by suballocators (the City of Minneapolis, City of St. Paul, Dakota County, and Washington County) and 4% credits.

-Figure 2: LIHTC Units Financed by Minnesota Housing between 2005 and 2015, New Construction Only
+Figure 2: LIHTC Units Financed by Minnesota Housing between 2005 and 2017, New Construction Only